 If the Director of Security Services believes that an immediate suspension is appropriate, the staff member(s) will be notified by the department head of immediate suspension from employment pending further investigation.
 The Director of Security Services may also issue temporary suspensions if unable to contact the staff member's department head.
 The investigation may include interviews with the suspended staff member.

-When the Director of Security Services' investigation is complete, a meeting should be arranged involving the department head, the staff member(s), the Director of Security Services, and the Director of Human Resources.
+When the Director of Security Services' investigation is complete, a meeting should be arranged involving the department head, the staff member(s), the Director of Security Services, and the Director of Talent Management.
 Disposition (continued employment, suspension, termination, etc.) and/or referral efforts may be discussed at this time.

 A staff member in a non-exempt position who is being terminated by the university after completing the initial evaluation period may receive ten (10) working days' notice of dismissal or ten (10) working days' pay with attendance at work not required.